Enhancement of quantum annealing via n-local catalysts: Using A catalyst to avoid phase transitions

 However, since the $n-$local catalyst does not connect two states that are farthest apart in Hamming distance, it will have perturbative effects on states at a Hamming distance greater than \(n\).
 Consequently, the sign of the catalyst interaction becomes significant.
 We have verified (see Appendix~\ref{app:appB}) that the stoquastic choice is preferable, for the same reasons discussed previously.
 Note that $H_{cXX}$ also shows perturbative improvement in the energy gap, as expected, but does not remove the phase transition altogether.

 This understanding extends to all types of frustrated loops with an odd number of nodes.
-If such loops are present in the graph, increasing quantum fluctuations by connecting an $n-$local catalyst across all the nodes of the loop will be futile for such MWIS problems.
-This allows us to outline a possible hierarchy of $n-$local catalysts that can be added to subgraphs of arbitrary graphs to improve the energy gap which do not have any frustrated loop connections, as shown in Fig.~\ref{fig:possible cases}(a).
+In such cases, applying quantum fluctuations by connecting an $n$-local catalyst across all nodes of the loop is ineffective for MWIS problems. \rg{This can be demonstrated through a simple picture.
+In such a loop, the maximum number of $\ket{\uparrow}$ spins allowed in the ground state is $(L - 1)/2$, where $L$ is the number of vertices, to preserve the independence of the solution set.
+Flipping all the spins in the loop results in a configuration that is no longer an independent set, as it necessarily includes at least one pair of adjacent $\ket{\uparrow}$ spins.
+This effect is what is illustrated in the simplest case in the tripartite scenario discussed above.
+The resulting configuration has a much higher energy due to the structure of the MWIS problem, where $J_{ij} > \min(w_i, w_j)$.
+This is because now we have $(L+1)/2$ \ket{\uparrow} spins ($L=3$ in the above example) and this increases the energy by $ O(4J)$ from the on-site $\sigma^i_z$ term, and thus no longer remains a possible low energy excited state.
+Consequently, connecting this state to the true ground state is ineffective, as the effective hybridization of the ground state and the all spin flipped state would be too negligible to significantly change the ground state energy.} This allows us to outline a possible hierarchy of $n-$local catalysts that can be added to subgraphs of arbitrary graphs to improve the energy gap. \rgg{The basic guiding principle is that they should not have any frustrated loop connections}, as shown in Fig.~\ref{fig:possible cases}(a).
 On the other hand in Fig.~\ref{fig:possible cases}(b) we show examples of possible subgraphs where adding the catalyst offers no improvement.
-The key observation from Figs.~\ref{fig:possible cases}(a) and (b) is that loops with $n$ odd, i.e., having an odd number of vertices, should not be connected by a coupling of locality $n$ or greater.
-In Fig.~\ref{fig:examplesubgraph} we further show examples of a beneficial (shades of green) subgraph in a graph across whose vertices if an $n-$local catalyst is connected, it may offer an improvement.
-In shades of red, we also show examples of those subgraphs across which connecting an $n-$ local catalyst will offer no improvement.
+The key observation from Figs.~\ref{fig:possible cases}(a) and (b) is that loops with $n$ odd, i.e., having an odd number of vertices, should not be connected by a coupling of locality $n$ or greater. \rg{For further clarity of understanding, in Fig.~\ref{fig:examplesubgraph}, we illustrate examples of advantageous subgraphs (shaded in green) where applying an $n$-local catalyst across the participating vertices can lead to improved performance.} In shades of red, we also show examples of those subgraphs across which connecting an $n-$local catalyst will offer no improvement.